Notes on the Geography of Sri Lanka: Atabage

 In the past, farmers walked from here to Kandy; now they're more likely to take a bus.
 Still, the infrastructure is poor--in this case, a nearly collapsed footbridge, weakened because villagers mined sand from the nearby streambed.

-Rice is still the dominant crop here, although you'll find vegetables where farmers have enough labor to grow them.
+Rice is still the dominant crop here, although you'll find vegetables where farmers have enough labor to tend them.